 We are happy to recommend certified and experienced concrete contractors for your project.

 Acceptance or rejection of a load is based on ASTM C1688, Standard Test Method for Density and Void Content of Freshly Mixed Pervious Concrete.
-This test is to ensure some degree of certainly that the mix has the proper void content in relation to the mix design.
+This test is to ensure some degree of certainty that the mix has the proper void content in relation to the mix design.

 Staging is an important consideration for every pour.
-It should be kept in mind that there is a seven day wet cure required for the concrete which may have implications on timing.
+It should be kept in mind that there is a seven-day wet cure required for the concrete which may have implications on timing.
 Also, the dirtiest a site will ever be is during the construction phase.
 Care should be taken to keep the pervious concrete away from construction activities and placement should be as late in the project as is feasible.

 As with many things, “an ounce of prevention is worth a pound of cure” (Benjamin Franklin) and pervious concrete is no exception.
 Good maintenance begins with good design and placing the concrete in areas that reduce maintenance such as assuring there is no run-off from an adjacent source.
 Additionally, how a site is generally maintained has an impact.
 For example, grass clippings should be blown off the pervious concrete surface after mowing.